 Emily Millard is a Canadian composer, songwriter, producer and vocalist.
 Drawing from pop, jazz, folk and classical traditions, she creates “a complex sonic world all her own” (Exclaim!).
-Emily lives in Vancouver where she is currently composing new works.
+Emily lives in Nelson, BC where she is currently in pre-production for an upcoming album.

 As a solo artist, and with her chamber-pop band Morlove, Emily has toured extensively throughout Canada and Europe.
 She has released five solo records - four under the moniker Miss Emily Brown, and her latest, By Heron & By Season (2016) which she released under her birth name.
 Her work has garnered nominations from the Canadian Folk Music Awards, CBC Bucky Awards and from Berlin’s Kulturnews for Best Live Show.

 Emily’s training spans classical and jazz traditions.
 She holds a Bachelor of Applied Music in Composition from the Music Academy at Vancouver Community College in Vancouver BC, and majored in Voice and Composition in the Contemporary Music & Technology program at Selkirk College, a Berklee satellite school in Nelson BC.
 Her private training has taken her as far as Oslo, where she studied Vocal Improvisation intensively with Sidsel Endresen at the Norwegian Academy of Music.

 Emily gratefully lives and works on the unceded and ancestral Coast Salish Territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) peoples.